A promissory note and scales of justice on a Missouri attorney's desk for debt collection.

 Not all promissory notes are created equal.
 The biggest difference lies in whether the debt is secured or unsecured.
 A secured loan is backed by collateral—something valuable like a car or a piece of property.
 If the borrower defaults, you have a legal right to seize that asset to cover the debt.
 An unsecured loan, on the other hand, is based solely on the borrower’s promise to pay.
 If they default on an unsecured note, you can’t just take their property.
 Your primary path to collection is filing a lawsuit to get a court judgment, which can be a longer and more involved process.

-What happens if the debtor files for bankruptcy
+What happens if the debtor files for bankruptcy?

 A bankruptcy filing can bring your collection efforts to a screeching halt.
 As soon as a debtor files for bankruptcy, an “automatic stay” goes into effect, which legally prohibits you from trying to collect the debt.
 What happens next often depends on whether your debt is secured or unsecured.
 Lenders with secured notes are in a much stronger position and are more likely to be paid, at least partially, through the bankruptcy process.
 Unsecured lenders are further down the priority list and, in many cases, may not recover anything at all.
 Navigating a bankruptcy case requires specific legal knowledge, so it’s wise to contact an attorney immediately if you receive a notice of bankruptcy.